Burrard Bridge: Proposed bicycle lanes or widening

 When constructed, the Burrard Street Bridge did not have dedicated lanes for cyclists, who shared the bridge's six vehicle lanes with motorists.
 Later, as traffic volume grew and speed limits were increased on the bridge to 60 km/h, cyclists were directed to share the bridge's sidewalks with pedestrians.
 Over time, the volume of pedestrians and cyclists on the 2.6 m sidewalks created a dangerous situation, with several accidents occurring, which resulted in at least one successful lawsuit against the city.

 Since the mid-1990s, the city of Vancouver has investigated various options to rectify the situation.
 The two most prominent options were 1) to introduce bicycle lanes on the bridge's vehicle deck by reallocating one or more vehicle lanes, and 2) to build horizontal extensions on the outside of the bridge to create additional sidewalk space.
 Other options have included building an entirely new pedestrian and/or cyclist only bridge, and building another deck on the bridge below the existing deck.

 Heritage advocates have been strongly opposed to the construction of outside sidewalk extensions, which would likely alter significantly the historical character of the bridge.
 Fiscal conservatives have also been opposed to high costs associated with this option.

-Many motorists and others have opposed reallocation of vehicle lanes to bicycle lanes, believing that the reduction in vehicle carrying capacity would create excessive traffic problems both on the bridge and on and around alternate crossings, such as the Granville Street Bridge.
+Many motorists and others opposed reallocation of vehicle lanes to bicycle lanes, believing that the reduction in vehicle carrying capacity would create excessive traffic problems both on the bridge and on and around alternate crossings, such as the Granville Street Bridge, but this has not occurred.
+As of 2023, the bike lanes are some of the busiest in North America.